 It was in the US that Fathom first made a name for itself following the release of the first fully peer-reviewed and validated US flood catastrophe model.

-Our mission Our mission is to provide scientifically rigorous water and climate information for the benefit of businesses and communities worldwide.
+Our mission is to provide scientifically rigorous water and climate information for the benefit of businesses and communities worldwide.

 It is Fathom’s vision to become global leaders in the provision of water risk intelligence.